ScarlettDixon/7-Devops/README.md

 ### Programming - Python/C++
 Most projects under this section is repeated in my personal code repository or in other sections of the
 ##### Jira Manipulation through API -
-This was formed of several project developed for my job at adarma,
+This was formed of several project developed for my job at adarma, it focused on getting data for a client with heavy auditing procedures